tejmagar/rusty-web/docs/advanced/README.md

 * request.context - This will contain the information about how to handle the further request.
 * request.pathname - Current pathname of the request.
 * request.raw_path - Full path of the request including query params.
-* request.partial_body - This is a incomplete body bytes.
+* request.partial_body - This is incomplete body bytes.
 Use this, if you are trying to implement custom response.

 ## Response